• Skip to primary navigation

 Recipe Variations

-This soup can be made countless ways and is almost unconditionally delicious.
+This soup can be made countless ways and is almost always delicious.
 Here are some ideas to try:

 • Switch up the veggies!
 Try sweet potato, fresh green beans, water chestnuts, bok choy, mushrooms etc.